michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_2_Carto_Part2.md

 7. Return to Carto and Create a New Map.
 Select 'Connect Dataset' and upload the GeocodeResults.csv that you just cleaned.
 8. Go to data view and make sure it looks like what you expect.
 At this stage, it may be easier to rename the columns with something you can recognize.
 If you don't want to do this, write down which field latitude and longitude are in.
 9. Now we need to tell Carto what the Latitude and Longitude columns are so it can plot the points.
-	1. Click 'Edit' and 'Georeference Layer'
+	1. Click `Edit` and `Georeference Layer`
 	2. You will be prompted to select which column has Longitude and which has Latitude.
 	3. Return to Map View and zoom in on Columbia, you should see your points
 10. At this point, these are just points without any information attached.
 We need to add the language information that we have in the ColumbiaLanguages.csv file.
-	1. Return to your Carto Dashboard, and find 'Your Datasets'
+	1. Return to your Carto Dashboard, and find `Your Datasets`
-	2. Add a 'New Dataset'
+	2. Add a `New Dataset`
-	3. Connect the ColumbiaLanguages.csv dataset
+	3. Connect the `ColumbiaLanguages.csv` dataset
-	4. Once it appears in the DataView, select 'Edit' and 'Merge with Dataset'
+	4. Once it appears in the DataView, select `Edit` and `Merge with Dataset`
-	5. Merge it with the GeocodeResults dataset, and join on the 'ID' column
+	5. Merge it with the `GeocodeResults` dataset, and join on the `ID` column
 	6. Once the datasets are merged, go to the MapView
-11. Now the information about each language and department is attached to the markers.
+11. Now the information that you would have collected in a spreadsheet about each language and department is attached to the markers.

-##Part III - Representing this data
+## Part III - Representing this data

 Because there is no statistical or numerical data associated with this map, the best way to represent this data is either simple points or clusters.
 Simple points allow you to turn on the click or hover feature where you can display information about each point.
 Clusters represent how many lines are represented at each location.